You’ve got questions? We’ve got answers. Check out answers to some of students’ most common questions below.

 I'm an incoming first-year – how does Arrival Day work?

 On Arrival Day, all vehicles will be directed to park on Whitnall Field.
 Information can be gathered at Reid Athletic Center across Broad Street.
 Your belongings will be loaded into moving trucks by student volunteers and transported to the first-year halls.
 You will check in outside your hall (and obtain your room key) as your belongings are moved into your room by additional volunteers.
-See the process illustrated on the incoming class's welcome site.

 How does my meal plan work?
 When does it begin?
 When are the dining facilities open?